 They Who Dream By Day

-I remember a study I learned about in Psych 101.
+I remember a study I learned of in Psych 101.
 As I recall, in this study there were two sets of subjects.
 They subjected both groups to an increasing level of pain, supplied by an electric shock.
-The subjects were instructed to continuously rate their level of pain.
+They were instructed to continuously rate their level of pain.
 One group had a big red button in front of them.
 This group was told that they could press the button at any time and the pain would stop.
-The button, in fact, was connected to nothing but the test subjects did not know that.
 The other group had no button and was told they had no control over the pain.
 Both groups received identical electric shocks, which gradually increased in severity.
-The group that thought they could make the pain stop whenever they chose to, rated their level of pain as being significantly less than the level reported by the group that thought they had no control.
+The group that thought they could make the pain stop whenever they chose to rated their level of pain as being significantly less than that reported by the group that thought they had no control.

-This painting was inspired by something I saw while wandering the country roads in east central Illinois.
+“They Who Dream By Day” was inspired by something I saw while on patrol one day.
 I stumbled upon a scene very similar to what is depicted in this painting.
 There was an old and neglected sailboat on a rusted trailer parked next to a dilapidated barn; weeds and grass were growing around and through the trailer and boat.
 The boat was in a condition of general disrepair.
 Birds and critters of all descriptions had set up housekeeping in the boat.
 It was a veritable “Barnyard Ark”.
 It was obvious that the boat had not been moved or received any attention for quite some time.

-I was going to title this piece “Someday”, but in the end, I decided to base the title on a quote that I love from “Eleonora”, a short story by Edgar Allen Poe.
+I was going to title it “Someday”, but in the end I decided to base the title on a quote that I love from “Eleonora”, a short story by Edgar Allen Poe.

 “They who dream by day are cognizant of many things which escape those who dream only by night.
 In their gray visions they obtain glimpses of eternity; and thrill; in waking; to find they have been upon the verge of the great secret.”

 Happy New Year, and dream big in 2019.